ifesdjeen/ifesdjeen.github.com/articles/hintjens.md

 Novi Sad.
 I knew who Pieter was, so I approached him and introduced myself and we started talking on wide variety of subjects, from sciense and politics to computer sciense and managing software teams.
-He carried multiple copies of []Culture and Empire](https://www.amazon.com/dp/B00GF48Z4S), which he handed out to anyone who was interested.
+He carried multiple copies of [Culture and Empire](https://www.amazon.com/dp/B00GF48Z4S), which he handed out to anyone who was interested.
 He gave his talk without having any slides.
 It felt as if he had a cheat sheet hidden somewhere.